-Food leftovers are quite common during the Christmas period.
-We all like to indulge but if you can’t quite finish all the food on your plate remember to pop it in your food waste caddy, as well as all the vegetable peelings and any other cooked or uncooked food.
+Food leftovers are quite common over the Christmas period.
+Please put unfinished food on in the food waste caddies, as well as all the vegetable peelings and any other cooked or uncooked food.
 Carrier bags can be used to line food waste caddies.
-If you have more food waste than normal, you can put both your small and large caddies out together for collection.
+If needed, residents can put both small and large caddies out together for collection.

 More information on reducing waste